Aix-les-Bains: Population and society

-As of 2020, 33.7% of the population of Aix-les-Bains is over sixty, which is significantly higher than the national average (26.4%).
+As of 2023, the population of Aix-les-Bains is older than the average of Savoie.

 Age structure of the city of Aix-les-Bains in 2020:

 As of 2020, the total number of households in Aix-les-Bains is 16,467.
 The average household size was 1.85.
 49.1% of the households contained one person, 23.9% were couples without children, 16.5% were couples with children and 8.8% were single-parent households.

 Education

 Aix-les-Bains makes several educational facilities available to residents of the town including seven nursery schools and nine public elementary schools; with a kindergarten and two primary schools under private contract.
 Common public kindergartens include: in the centre of Aix-les-Bains, Franklin Roosevelt, la Liberté - Aix-les-Bains, Lafin - Aix-les-Bains, the Sierroz, Marlioz - Aix-les-Bains and Saint-Simond.
 Also, the Boncelin public primary school.
 Public elementary schools which are present include le Choudy, du Centre, Franklin Roosevelt, la Liberté, Lafin, Le Sierroz, Marlioz and Saint Simond.
 In the private sector, but under contract, there is the Gazouillis kindergarten and the primary schools of Lamartine and St. Joseph.

 The town has three public collèges for lower secondary education, which are Garibaldi, Jean-Jacques Perret and Marlioz.
 There are three private colleges under contract namely Lamartine Catholic college, the la Ribambelle college and the Talmudic college.
 Aix-les-Bains has only one public lycée general, technological and professional which is the Lycée Marlioz, which also offers many post-secondary education qualifications (vocational baccalaureate, BTS notary or trade).

 In the private sector, non-contract is an established private technology ITCC school and two private schools under contract, namely the Talmudic lycée general and the Tomer Deborah lycée general.
 There is also the presence of a lycée professionnel under private contract, the la Savoisienne lycée professionnel.

 The town also hosts other training institutions.
 Examples include the teaching academic section LPO Marlioz, SEGPA CLG Marlioz, the Municipal Conservatory of Music and, since 2006, the Peyreffite Graduate School.